acolote1998/humble-gladiators-2/docs/progress.md

 - Not possible to open an item booster when there is a battle ongoing
 - Make sure we cannot open character boosters when there is a battle ongoing
 - not possible to equip items when there is a battle ongoing
+- verifying all these validations were implemented properly
 ```